aleshaleksey/fansys23/13-crafting-imbuing.md

 **On use**: The most common magic items are activated by an action.
 Like spells, these actions can have one or more of an "incantation" or "kinetic" component.
 Rarely they may be activated by thought alone.
 In general using this kind of item requires an action, be it a "reaction", "secondary action", "main action", "full round action" or other.

 **On change of state**: Some magic items activate when their wielder's state changes, eg, when it gains or loses a condition, is hit by an attack, moves, or fails a save.
-Activating these items does not require an action, but does require the specific condition being met.
+Activating these items does not require an action, but does require the specific condition to be met.

 **On fulfilled contingency**: Some insidious magic items are activated when a condition is fulfilled.
 The condition can be incredibly complex, but must be tangible.
 For example "when next the sword is bathed in the light of the full moon", "when the talisman passes through the gates of Dudariarch".